JanWielemaker/ffi/examples/README.md

   - *math.pl* is a real starter example, illustrating connecting a couple of functions from `-lm`.

+  - *printf.pl* illustrates the (limited) handling of variadic functions like printf().

+  - *mmap.pl* provides file mapping.
+It shows handling C preprocessor constants, handling the variadic open() call and type casting.

+  - *test_mmap.pl* illustrates the use of *mmap.pl* to create a C compatible binary file holding an array of structs.

   - *uchardet.pl* connects `-luchardet`.
 This a fairly simple example, slightly complicated due to the involved character encoding.